freerafiki/PlenopticToolbox2.0/python/samples/README.md

 Now three major scripts are provided, more can be added in case of request (just write me at lpa@informatik.uni-kiel.de)

+Older scripts or basic programs are also available in the [other_stuff](https://github.com/PlenopticToolbox/PlenopticToolbox2.0/tree/master/python/samples/other_stuff) page.

 ### Estimate the disparity (disparity_sample.py)

 Input Image                |  Disparity Map